gulfiliz/gulfiliz.github.io/_posts/2024-11-09-the-measurement-problem.md

 ## Everett and the Many-Worlds Interpretation

-In 1957, Hugh Everett III — a graduate student at Princeton — proposed a radical solution:
+In 1957, Hugh Everett III, a graduate student at Princeton, proposed a radical solution:

 **There is no collapse.**